universityofgalway-library/ocr_pipeline/README.md

 - **Folder Verification:** Ensures that all required folders are present and configured correctly using the `CoreConfig` class.
 - **OCR Processing:** Performs OCR on images located in the input folder using the `TextractOCR` class.
 - **File Sorting:** Organises the processed OCR output files into appropriate directories using the `SortOCR` class.
-- **Error Handling:** Implements retry logic for robust execution, with logging of any errors encountered during the process.
+- **Error Handling:** Implements retry logic for robust execution, with logging of any errors encountered during the process in either Json or Txt format.
 - **ALTO XML Generation:** Generates ALTO XML files post-OCR processing.

 ## Classes